-This website is dedicated to those who were born in Taiping; as well as those who have resided and visited Taiping.
-Its aim is to inform you The best of what Taiping have to offer.
+This website is dedicated to those who are visiting or born in Taiping.
+View using web version on a PC is better.
+Its aim is to inform you The best of what Taiping have to offer even though if you are local..

 Broadcasting Taiping to the world on historic and new sites!
 Designed by Taiping faithful who enjoys the life in this great town.
 While jogging up Maxwell Hill, one of the resident said, do you notice that the air is fresh and different from the city?
 I paused a while to have a small thought and really felt appreciated with the freshness.
 A great place for cheap and good food.
 Lodging is within 5 minutes walk.
 Some of the pictures are from other Taiping Sites whom I believe won't mind me using it.
 You can also use mine.
 No one site is perfect.
 We strife for perfection!
 BTW, I will add more information and pictures when there are new suggestions.
 Hope it brings good memories back to you!